3.6.1 Death Rate due to Road Traffic Injuries

 Data is accurate as of October 31, 2018.

-3.6.1 Death Rate due to Road Traffic Injuries Sustainable Development Goals
+3.6.1 Death Rate due to Road Traffic Injuries in the Sustainable Development Goals

 3. Ensure healthy lives and promote well-being for all at all ages